 Symptoms may include:

-- premature birth (as many as 50 percent of infants with congenital toxoplasmosis are born prematurely)
+- premature birth — as many as half of infants

 - abnormally low birth weight